jgregoire/neofission.nvim/README.md

 # Goals:

-* Increase contrast, carefully.
-* Add some high-contrast accents from existing colors.
+* Add some high-contrast accents derived from existing colors.
 * Add a nice green to be used sparingly.
 * Add one more color to be used sparingly.
 Perhaps plum.
 * Use consistent shades across colorschemes for different apps.